Patacode/gitignore-template-generator/README.md

 customize its behavior with finer control.
 Have a look at the [official crate documentation](https://docs.rs/gitignore-template-generator/0.13.2/gitignore_template_generator) for more details.

-You might be interested in the [local templating](DOCUMENTATION.md#local-templating) feature—which allows you to generate gitignore templates from your local file system—for example.
+You might be interested in the [local templating](https://docs.rs/gitignore-template-generator/0.13.2/gitignore_template_generator/#local-templating) feature for example, which allows you to generate gitignore templates from your local file system.

 Examples: